 - Tobacco smoke

-MERV 8 filters will collect particles as small as three microns, perfectly suitable for any residential application.
+MERV 8 filter will collect particles as small as three microns, perfectly suitable for any residential application.
 Example, for 16x25x4 furnace filter the average home will benefit just fine from a MERV 8.
 Many people mistakenly think that they should go with the MERV 13, for example, because it's a higher number so it must be better.
 Not always so.
 The 13s can collect particles as small as .3 microns, but these are usually only needed in super clean environments, such as medical facilities.
 Considered overkill for simple residential use, you’re actually paying more for something you won’t really see the benefit in.
 You’ll get plenty of efficiency out of a simple MERV 8 AND spend less on them.
 In fact, anything rated MERV 7 to 12 is sufficient to filter airborne contaminants for most residential systems.
 The 13-16 filters are for hospitals and clean rooms.

 The bottom line is, the higher the MERV rating, the smaller the pores are for air to flow through , causing more resistance in airflow than your system may be designed to manage.
 This can lead to inefficiency.
 When the air flow is reduced, the air quality in your home can suffer, not to mention damage the fan of your furnace.